The Shoot (video game): Reception

+The game received "mixed" reviews according to the review aggregation website Metacritic.
+In Japan, where the game was ported for release under the name Shooting Studio (シューティングスタジオ, Shūtingu Sutajo) on 27 January 2011, Famitsu gave it a score of two sevens and two sixes for a total of 26 out of 40.

 Kotaku praised the game's quick and easy take on the shooter genre along with the game's visuals and clever enemy design.
 Its only criticism was that sometimes controls can feel sluggish.
 Ars Technica also queried an initial controller lag, but stated that the player soon gets used to it.
 It also went on to praise the game's price and replay value.